fabric8io/docker-maven-plugin/doc/manual.md

   which are passed to bash.
 The run commands are inserted right after the assembly and after **workdir** in to the Dockerfile.
 This tag is not to be confused with the `<run>` section for this image which specifies the runtime behaviour when starting containers.
+* **optimise** if set to true then it will compress all the `runCmds` into a single RUN directive so that only one image layer is created.
 * **skip** if set to true disables building of the image.
 This config option is best used together with a maven property
 * **tags** contains a list of additional `tag` elements with which an image is to be tagged after the build.